petarov/reside/README.md

 Here's an outline of what Reside can do:

   - Edit all available bundle locale files simultaneously.
+  - Add new locales to loaded bundle files.
-  - Search for labels in all loaded bundle files.
+  - Search for labels, texts in all loaded bundle files.
   - Support for saving the files as either `utf8` or `latin1` encoded.
 Choosing the latter will automatically escape all `ucs2` characters, .e.g, `\u00e4`.
   - Select whether to use `LF`, `CRLF` or html `<br>` for new lines in translations.